lumina-ai-inc/benchmark/README.md

 This repo requires a `.env` file with API keys for each of these services.
 To get a lumina API_URL for lumina, and gain access to our scientific search API, you can book a meeting with me at https://cal.com/ishaank99/lumina-api.

 We setup a local `postgres` instance to log the benchmark results, and a local `redis` instance for communication between the benchmark and the services.
 To run the benchmark with recursion, you will need to host a `reranker` service.
 We use the BGE Large reranker.
-By default this is turned off.
+By default, this is turned off.

-You can pull and build the benchmark image from dockerhub with the following command from the root dir of the project:
+You can pull the benchmark image with the following command from the root dir of the project:
 ```
     docker pull index.docker.io/akhilesh99/benchmark:latest
 ```